 Sell with Shopify across social media and online marketplaces

 Shopify has really been working hard on what they call “multi-channel selling” where you can sell from social media, and other online channels.
-They make it seamless to cross-sell your products from a Shop section on your Facebook Page, let customers buy your products directly through Facebook Messenger or Pinterest, and sell on eBay or Amazon – see which channels Shopify offers here.
+They make it seamless to cross-sell your products from a Shop section on your Facebook and Instagram, let customers buy your products directly through Facebook Messenger or Pinterest, and sell on eBay or Amazon – see which channels Shopify offers here.

 Payment processing is more versatile